library(here)

 Before doing any data analysis, it is crucial to carefully visually examine the data to spot any problems.
 Ask yourself:

-Looking at the Gender and Age variables, we can see that all the L1 participants declared being either ‘male’ ("M") or ‘female’ ("F"), that the youngest were 17 years old, and that no participant was improbably old.
-A single improbable value is likely to be the result of a data entry error, e.g. a participant or researcher entered 188 as an age, instead of 18.
-If you spot lots of improbable or outright weird values (e.g. C, I and PS as age values!), something is likely to have gone wrong during the data import process (see Section 6.6).
+Looking at the Gender and Age variables, we can see that the L1 participants declared being either ‘male’ ("M") or ‘female’ ("F").
+We note that the youngest were 17 years old, which seems reasonable and we also check that no participant was improbably old.
+A single improbable value is likely to be the result of a data entry error, e.g. a participant or researcher accidentally entered 188 as an age, instead of 18.
+If you spot a whole string of improbable or outright impossible values (e.g. C, I and PS as age values!), something has likely gone wrong during the data import process (see Section 6.6).

 [4] "Web designer" "Homemaker" "Retired"